rahulmeenatelegram/Telgram-Premium-RahulMeena/replit.md

 - June 29, 2025.
 Fixed critical database connection issues - resolved "relation does not exist" errors by properly configuring Neon database connection with correct imports and WebSocket configuration
 - June 29, 2025.
 Successfully migrated application to use CUSTOMER_DATABASE_URL endpoint for proper handover, created all tables and sample data in customer's specified database
 - June 29, 2025.
 Connected to customer's specific Neon database endpoint "ep-falling-king-a5lefii6" with full SSL configuration and channel binding requirements
+- June 29, 2025.
+Implemented modern Awwwards-style UI with minimalistic design, background gradients, glass morphism effects, and floating particles for both light and dark modes
+- June 29, 2025.
+Renamed platform to "Onetapay" and implemented complete mobile responsiveness with optimized spacing, typography, and layout for all device sizes

 ## User Preferences